Which ASO Factors Influences Rankings on Google Play?

 The Google Play algorithm is quite complicated and constantly changing.
 While Google aims to improve the user experience on the Play Store, frequent updates make it difficult for app publishers to maintain high visibility.

 There are ranking factors that Google does not disclose, such as the weight of each factor and its influence on keyword rankings.
-In this blog, we will highlight the ASO factors that influences an app’s rankings on the Play Store.
+In this blog, we highlight the factors that influences an app’s rankings on the Play Store.

-Optimize your metadata keywords
+1. Optimize your metadata keywords

 To better understand the mechanisms behind keyword rankings, it’s important for us to first explain a couple of concepts Google Play considers when deciding which apps to rank for different search queries.
 These are:

-1) Keyword relevancy: Is your app relevant to the user’s search query?
+Is your app relevant to the user’s search query?

 To determine whether or not an app is relevant to a search query, the app stores look at a couple of factors:

-2) Ranking strength: Going beyond keyword relevancy, Google Play also takes into account your app’s ranking strength.
 When deciding which apps to show first, second, third, and so on in the search results, Google Play algorithm will consider your app performance data.
 In general, app downloads are a strong ranking signal on Google Play.
 The Play Store will consider an app that is driving a lot of daily downloads to be relevant to many store visitors’ interests.
 The number, velocity, and recentness of these downloads will play a big part in where you rank in the search results and top charts.

-3) Keyword density in long description: Unlike on iOS, the Android algorithm definitely considers the keywords in your long description when indexing and ranking your app in search results.
+Unlike on iOS, the Android algorithm definitely considers the keywords in your long description when indexing and ranking your app in search results.
 Therefore, when writing your long description for Google Play, a good plan is to follow SEO best practices by maintaining a high density of your top-priority keywords:

-App conversion and retention rate
+2. App conversion & retention rate

 Google Play definitely considers your app’s retention rate when positioning your app across the store.
 Your conversion rates and number of downloads matter, but how well your app retains users is also arguably one of the most important ranking signals on Google Play.
 Google wants to provide the best experience possible for Play Store users.
 And to do so, the store prioritizes apps that people seem to like in the long term.